Bramiyeh

-Al-Bramiyah (البرامية), also spelled Bramieh, is a municipality in the Sidon District of the South Governorate in Lebanon.
+Bramiyeh (البرامية), also spelled Bramieh, is a municipality in the Sidon District of the South Governorate in Lebanon.
 It is located 35 km from Beirut.

 History

 In 1838, Eli Smith noted it as el-Buramlyeh, a village located in "Aklim et-Tuffah, adjacent to Seida".

 In 1875 Victor Guérin traveled in the region, and noted about El-Bramieh: "I descend to the north through plantations of fig, pomegranate and lemon trees. [] I walk on a plateau whose soil is very fertile, and [] pass to El-Bramieh, a hamlet of about fifty inhabitants, Druses or Christians.
 There are some ancient tombs carved into the rock."

 Demographics

-In 2014, Christians made up 78.19% and Muslims made up 21.36% of registered voters in Al-Bramiyah.
+In 2014, Christians made up 78.19% and Muslims made up 21.36% of registered voters in Bramiyeh.
 44.77% of the voters were Maronite Catholics, 28.95% were Greek Catholics and 15,19% were Sunni Muslims.